The role of sleep in women’s wellness

 The National Heart, Lung and Blood Institute confirms, “People who are sleep deficient are less productive at work and school.
 They take longer to finish tasks, have a slower reaction time, and make more mistakes.”A lack of sleep can also lead to microsleep, which is very concerning.

 Methods to help you sleep

 - Ensure that you go to bed and wake up at the same time every day

 - Shut off the screens.
 Use the hour before bed for quiet time

 - Avoid heavy or large meals within a couple of hours of bedtime.

 - Avoid alcohol and nicotine before you go to bed

 - Exercise regularly

 How Marie Stopes can help you

-Marie Stopes South Africa’s purpose is to provide high-quality healthcare services to all women in the country.
+Marie Stopes South Africa’s purpose is to provide high-quality women’s wellness and healthcare services to all women in the country.